 Osborn DA, Sinn JK; Prebiotics in infants for prevention of allergy.
 Cochrane Database Syst Rev. 2013 Mar 283:CD006474. doi: 10.1002/14651858.CD006474.pub3.

-Osborn DA, Sinn JK; Probiotics in infants for prevention of allergic disease and food Cochrane Database Syst Rev. 2007 Oct 17(4):CD006475.
+Osborn DA, Sinn JK; Probiotics in infants for prevention of allergic disease and food Soy formula for prevention of allergy and food intolerance in infants.
+Cochrane Database Syst Rev. 2007 Oct 17(4):CD006475.